The pearl of the Garden Route . . .

 Eating & Drinking

-A variety of fresh seafood including Knysna cultivated lagoon oysters, can be enjoyed with a glass of wine, or the local Mitchell’s beer, at one of the many fine retaurants in Knysna and the Waterfront.
+A variety of fresh seafood including Knysna cultivated lagoon oysters can be enjoyed with a glass of wine, or the local Mitchell’s beer, at one of the many fine restaurants in Knysna and the Waterfront.

 Whatever you choose to do, your holiday in Knysna is sure to be an unforgettable experience…